 - There were two huge groups of people in this study: the Nurses’ Health Study (over 120,000 women) and the Health Professionals Follow-up study (over 50,000 men).
 Every 2 years, the nurses were asked how often they had eaten red meat over the past 2 years.
-Every 4 years, the male health professionals were asked how often they had eaten red meat over the past 4 years.
+Every 4 years, the male health professionals were asked how often they had eaten red meat over the previous 12 months.
 Can you imagine?
-Even though I keep track of what I eat in a daily food record, if you asked me what I ate LAST WEEK (never mind 2 years ago), I honestly couldn’t tell you.
+Even though I keep track of what I eat in a daily food record, if you asked me what I ate LAST WEEK (never mind 1 to 2 years ago), I honestly couldn’t tell you.
 Naturally, these questionnaires can’t tell us how often people forget, underestimate, or perhaps even lie about what they were actually eating.

 - It just so happened that the people who reported eating the most red meat per day, also happened to be more likely to:

 - be sedentary